Amanda Lorenz

-Amanda Alexis Lorenz (born April 25, 1997) is an American professional softball player for the Volts of the Athletes Unlimited Softball League (AUSL) and member of the United States women's national softball team.
+Amanda Alexis Lorenz (born April 25, 1997) is an American professional softball player for the Texas Volts of the Athletes Unlimited Softball League (AUSL) and member of the United States women's national softball team.
 She played college softball at Florida, where she was named NFCA National Freshman of the Year in 2016.
 Following her college career, she played professionally for USSSA Pride.
 She most recently played in the Athletes Unlimited Pro Softball league where she won the 2024 championship as the top individual points leader.

 High school career

 Lorenz attended Moorpark High School in Moorpark, California.
 She was a four-time Cal-Hi Sports First Team All-State, and three-time First Team All-American.
 During her freshman year, she was named Cal-Hi Sports California Freshman of the Year.
 During her sophomore year in 2013, she batted .625, with 50 hits, 17 home runs, nine doubles, 45 runs scored, 40 RBIs, and a 1.375 slugging percentage.
 She helped Moorpark capture its first outright Marmonte League title and was named the league's most valuable player.
 She was also named Ventura County Player of the Year and a finalist for Cal-Hi Sports Ms. Softball State Player of the Year.

 During her junior year in 2014, she batted .642 with 22 doubles, eight home runs, 48 runs, 30 RBIs, and 16 stolen bases.
 She struck out only three times in 118 plate appearances and had an on-base percentage of .678.
 Following the season, she was named Ventura County Player of the Year, and Los Angeles Daily News Player of the Year.
 She finished her high school career with a .592 batting average, .657 on-base percentage, 1.111 slugging percentage, 202 hits, 126 RBI 50 doubles, five triples and 39 home runs.
 She was ranked the No. 1 recruit in the Class of 2015 by FloSoftball.